BU-ISCIII/relecov-platform/docs/markdown_files/intranet_overview.md

 # Intranet Overview

-Intranet is an Area where Laboratory staff can see information about the samples that they have preeviously uploaded.
+The Intranet is an area where laboratory staff can view information about the samples they have previously uploaded.

-It is important to mention that Laboratory can only get information from their own samples.
+It is important to note that each laboratory can only access information related to their own samples.

-For that reason you must login to access this area.
+For this reason, you must log in to access this area.

-## Accessing to Intranet
+## Accessing the Intranet

-To access Intranet click on the "Intranet" button.
+To access the Intranet, click on the **Intranet** button.

 ![relecov-platform navbar](img/relecov_platform_navbar.png)

 ---

-If you do not have login credential yet, contact with your manager to request them for you.
+If you do not have login credentials yet, contact your manager to request them.

-For **admin** user follow the instructions provide in [Create new user](../create_new_user.md) to add new user.
+For **admin** users, follow the instructions provided in [Create new user](../create_new_user.md) to add a new user.

 ---

-Enter username and password, and click on Submit credentials button.
+Enter your username and password, then click the **Submit credentials** button.

 ![relecov-platform login intranet](img/login_intranet.png)

-After login correctly, you have access to intranet functionality and the available options are showed on the left side.
+After a successful login, you will have access to the Intranet features, and the available options will be displayed on the left side.

-You can also check that your are login by checking on the top right side that shows your user name and a button to close session is visible.
+You can also confirm that you are logged in by checking the top right corner, where your username and a **Close session** button will be visible.

-Now that your are logged there are 2 possible:
+Once logged in, there are two possible user roles:

-1. User has Relecov Manager role
+1. User with the **Relecov Manager** role
-2. User belongs to a laboratory.
+2. User belonging to a laboratory

-The main difference between both of them is that Relecov Manager can search/visualize samples for any laboratory, and normal user can only search/visualize samples that belongs to their laboratory.
+The main difference between these roles is that a Relecov Manager can search and view samples from any laboratory, whereas a regular user can only search and view samples belonging to their own laboratory.

-When moving to different options in the top menu, intranet menu is replace by the one that is applicable for the relevant options for this menu.
-But you can return again to Intranet are by clicking at any time the Intranet button.
+When navigating through different options in the top menu, the Intranet menu will be replaced by the menu relevant to the selected option.
+However, you can return to the Intranet at any time by clicking the **Intranet** button.

-## Inside relecov-platform Intranet
+## Inside the Relecov-platform Intranet

-The application will show us the home page of the intranet.
+The application will display the Intranet home page.
-On the left we will see a side panel with the available utilities
+On the left, you will see a side panel with the available utilities.

 ![relecov-platform login intranet](img/intranet_side_bar.png)

 ## Logout

-Before exiting the application is recommended that you logout your session.
+Before exiting the application, it is recommended that you log out of your session.

-Click on the "Close session" button located at the top right side.
+Click the **Close session** button located at the top right corner.